scriptrdotio/libraries/clients/nodejs/README.md

 ### Subscribe and publish to scriptr.io channels defined in your account

-*Note: make sure you have created the corresponding channels first on your scriptr.io account channels can be created from the scriptr.io IDE, from your scriptr.io scripts or remotely from the client*
+*Note: make sure you have created the corresponding channels first on your scriptr.io account.
+Channels can be created from the scriptr.io IDE, from your scriptr.io scripts or remotely from the client*

 First, specify a callback function
 ```